Māori development addresses the need for professionals in many fields, including the fast growing sectors of Māori business, education and media.

 HIST500 Introduction to New Zealand History

-Plus 4 elective papers or minor papers (please discuss your choice of papers with the programme administrator)
+Plus 4 elective courses or minor courses (please discuss your choice of courses with the programme administrator)

 MAOR707 Co-operative Education